tahirasmith/EC523-Deep-Learning-MURA/README.md

 │
 ├── requirements.txt
 └── README.md

 File Descriptions
 dataset.py
 Loads the MURA dataset from disk
 Assigns labels (normal = 0, abnormal = 1)
 Applies preprocessing (resize, normalization)
-Returns PyTorch DataLoaders for training and validation model.py
+Returns PyTorch DataLoaders for training and validation

+model.py
-Defines deep learning models (ResNet18, DenseNet121)
+Defines models (ResNet18, DenseNet121)
-Uses pretrained weights (ImageNet)
+Uses pretrained ImageNet weights
-Modifies final layer for binary classification train.py
+Replaces final layer for binary classification

+train.py
 Trains the model on the training dataset
-Uses binary cross-entropy loss (BCEWithLogitsLoss) Evaluates on validation set after each epoch
+Uses BCEWithLogitsLoss for binary classification Evaluates on validation set after each epoch
-Prints loss and accuracy
+Prints loss and validation accuracy

 eval.py
 Loads a trained model
-Evaluates performance on validation set
+Evaluates on validation data
 Computes:
 Accuracy
 ROC-AUC
-Generates visualizations:
+Generates:
 ROC curve
 Confusion matrix

-Setup
+Setup:

 1. Install dependencies
 pip install -r requirements.txt

 2. Download the dataset

-Download the MURA dataset from Stanford and place it in:
+Download the MURA dataset and place it in: data/MURA-v1.1/

-data/MURA-v1.1/

-Update the path in train.py and eval.py if needed.
+Update the dataset path in train.py and eval.py if needed.

-How to Run
+How to Run:
 Train the model
 python train.py
 This will:
 Train a CNN (default: ResNet18)
-Print training loss and validation accuracy
+Output training loss and validation accuracy

-Evaluate the model
+Evaluate the model:
 python eval.py

 This will:
 Load the trained model
 Print accuracy and ROC-AUC
 Display:
 ROC curve
 Confusion matrix